List of terrorist incidents in Saudi Arabia: 2009

 In August, an attempt was made on the life of Saudi Prince and counterintelligence chief Mohammed bin Nayef by al Qaeda operative Abdullah Hasan Tali al-Asiri, who died after detonating an underwear bomb.

 2012

-On 26 August 2012, a spokesman for the Interior Ministry announced the arrest of 2 Saudis and 6 Yemenis in Riyadh and Jeddah who had been preparing explosives for attacks within the kingdom.
+26 August - A spokesman for the Interior Ministry announced the arrest of 2 Saudis and 6 Yemenis in Riyadh and Jeddah who had been preparing explosives for attacks within the kingdom.
 One member of the cell had had fingers amputated from injuries sustained by working on explosives.
 Materials for making bombs were found in a Riyadh mosque.

 2015

 5 January – A pair of suicide bombers attacked a border patrol unit near Arar, killing three soldiers.

 22 May – A suicide bomber attacked a Shia mosque in Qatif governate in the Eastern Province.
 At least 22 were killed and 102 others were injured.

 29 May – A suicide bomber attacked a Shia mosque in Dammam, killing 4 people and injuring 4 others.

 3 July – A policeman was killed during a "counter-terror" operation in Taif.

 16 July – News reports dated 16 July say a suicide attacker detonated his car bomb at a police checkpoint near a prison in Riyadh killing himself and injuring two others.

 29 July – Press reports indicate that on 29 July a policeman was killed in a drive-by shooting in the village on Al-Jish in Qatif Province.